t-sekai/cse15l-lab-reports/lab-report-1-week-3/lab-report-1-week-3.md

 ![](browser_4.png)

->1. handleRequest() is called with relevant value of the url path value and the query value, which is "/add" and "s=samsung", respectfully.
+>1. handleRequest() is called with relevant value of the url path value and the query value, which is "/add" and "s=samsung" respectfully.
 A relevant value of the class is the content string list.
 >2.
 The method finds the intended add value "samsung" by splitting the query value.
 >3.
 The value is added to the content string list *string*; {"apple"} -> {"apple", "samsung"}.

 ***

-### **Using the search method**
+### **Using the *search* method**

 ![](browser_5.png)

->1. handleRequest() is called with relevant value of the url path value and the query value, which is "/search" and "s=app", respectfully.
+>1. handleRequest() is called with relevant value of the url path value and the query value, which is "/search" and "s=app" respectfully.
 A relevant value of the class is the content string list.
 >2.
 The method finds the intended search value "app" by splitting the query value.
 >3.
 The substring value is searched in the content string list *string*, which has the strings {"apple", "samsung"}.
 >4.
 The method returns all the strings that has the substring "app".